erinn/comodo_proxy/README.md

 - GSSAPI_SERVICE_NAME: You can select the GSSAPI service name to use here, if omitted HTTP will be used.
 - SECRET_KEY: The secret key for flask to encrypt data with.
 - DATABASE_URL: A full URL for the database, example: mysql+mysqlconnector://<DB User>:<DB Password>@<DB Host>:<DB Port>/<DB Name>

-# The comodo_proxy ACL file:
-The 'acl' file, located in /etc/comodo_proxy/acl in the container is simply formatted as one principle per line, for
-example:

-    api-user@EXAMPLE.COM
-    api-user2@EXAMPLE.COM

-The first part before the '@' is the user/host/service definition, the second is the Kerberos realm.

 # Proxying for the Container:
 You will probably not want the container exposing gunicorn, instead a proxy is recommended using either apache or nginx.